-Installing SSL on a website is must these days as it secures the data exchanged between the server and client.
+Installing SSL on a website is a must these days as it secures the data exchanged between the server and client.
 It also affects the SEO score as search providers give preferences to the sites having SSL installed.
-Let’s Encrypt is a non-profit certificate authority which provides free SSL certificates.
+Let’s Encrypt is a non-profit certificate authority that provides free SSL certificates.
 Almost all browser recognizes Let’s Encrypt certificates as trusted certificates.
 In this tutorial, we will learn how we can generate and use Let’s Encrypt certificates on a Windows Server 2019 using the IIS web server.

 - You must be logged in via Remote Desktop Protocol as an administrative user.

 - A domain name pointed towards your VPS or Dedicated server.
 In this tutorial, we will use snelexample.site.
 Replace all occurrences of snelexample.site with your actual domain name.

 Step 1: Install IIS (Internet Information Services)